Just Scribbling

 Why Being an Author is Like Being a Top Athlete

-Why Being an Author is Like Being a Top Athlete Aug 28, 2024 At the end of the Paris Olympics this year, Sifan Hassan did the unimaginable.
+At the end of the Paris Olympics this year, Sifan Hassan did the unimaginable.
 She won medals in two long-distance races and then topped it off by winning gold in the marathon.
-All within 10 days with barely…
+All within 10 days with barely any recovery time between races.
+This feat in athletics had…

 The real Anais